Newburgh Seal Beach: Discovering Scotland’s Wildlife

 The newborn pups are less independent than the harbour seals’ pups because they are born with a white, non-waterproof coat and require suckling for three weeks.

-After they have shed their coat and the three-week milk bar has dried up, the grey seal pup is abandoned by their mother and left to fend for themselves.
+After they shed their coat and the three-week milk bar has dried up, the grey seal pup is abandoned by its mother and left to fend for itself.

 Unfortunately, only two-thirds make it to their first birthday, but their odds of survival after that are much higher.